thava/todo-app-monorepo/README.md

 ### Adding New Backends

-1. Create new app: `apps/api-fastify/`
+1. Create new app, for example: `apps/api-fastify/`
 2. Add dependencies in package.json:
    ```json
    {